 Certification Exam Review

 If you feel that an error has been made in the processing or grading of your exam, you may request an exam review.
-You must request a review within six months of receiving your exam results.
+You must request a review within two months of receiving your exam results.
 An exam review has two possible outcomes:

 - If processing or grading errors that would alter the outcome are identified, the grade is reversed from Fail to Pass.